foxriver76/ioBroker.denon/README.md

 5. Click on Save & Close

 ## Usage
+Take note, that the AVRs can only manage a single telnet connection.
+If you are having an active telnet connection e. g. with the javascript adapter, the AVR will refuse the connection of this adapter.
 Here you can find a description of the states and how to use them.

 ### Buttons